 The idea for The Montessori High School was developed over a chili dinner in 2009 by a group of parents who wanted their children’s Montessori education to continue past middle school.
 Maria Montessori’s philosophies are guided by holistic, individualized education, critical thinking, and a love of learning with an emphasis on creating responsible global citizens.
-While Lexington has several Montessori elementary schools and a middle school, Lexington was without a high school which emphasizes Montessori philosophy.
+At that time, Lexington had several Montessori elementary schools and a middle school, but Lexington was without a high school that emphasizes Montessori philosophy.

 The first home to the Montessori High School was located in the basement of St. Augustine’s Chapel on the University of Kentucky campus.
 By August 2012, the school had grown from eleven to twenty seven students, and the school moved to its current space on the second floor of a historic building building at 620 South Broadway.
 The school to take advantage of the educational opportunities offered by its neighbor, the University of Kentucky, including use of library and physical education facilities.
-In addition, The Montessori High School is forging an agreement with the university to offer dual credit college courses in the near future.
+In addition, The Montessori High School has forged an agreement with the several universities to offer dual credit college courses.